yanganto/near-staking-knd/docs/run-main-test-shard.md

-Run the following command but replace `kuutamo-test_kuutamo.poolv1.near`, with your own pool id, and delete as approprate where you see <mainnet|testnet>
+Run the following command but replace `kuutamo-test_kuutamo.poolv1.near`, with your own pool id, and delete as appropriate where you see <mainnet|testnet>

 ```console
 $ export NEAR_ENV=<mainnet|testnet>